 When Grant Morrison took over JLA, he reintroduced the fire weakness as being a racial trait of all Martians, white or green.
 Later in that same title, Joe Kelly explained it as the result of a prehistoric war with the Guardians.
 The Guardians of the Universe, after defeating the Martians, placed within the Martian race a psychological fear of fire.
 This was to prevent them from taking on their earlier, "Burning" form, marked by aggressiveness and chaos.
 When J'onn excised his weakness to fire by working with Scorch, he unleashed Fernus.
 Afterwards, J'onn stated that he no longer fears ordinary flames and that the only fire that affects him is fire of psychic or mystical power.

 Alex Ross' take on J'onn in the Kingdom Come series shows the Manhunter as a shell of his former self.
-He tried to touch all humanity's mind at once and could not handle the mixture of feelings of hate, love, anger, sadness and joy.
+After attempting to touch all humanity's mind at once, he could not handle the mixture of feelings of hate, love, anger, sadness and joy.
 He was shattered and stayed in human form.
 Although, he can be seen in at least six different pictures (in his Martian form) slightly before and during the battle at the Gulag (this may have been another character, however).

 JSA: Liberty File